How to Decide Which Data Not to Send in AI Queries

 How to Explain This Rule to Colleagues

-If AI is used in a team, the data rule should be clear to all participants.
-There's no need to create a complex legal document for each query.
-A short memo is enough: do not send personal data unnecessarily, remove payment details, replace real names and contracts with conditional designations, do not attach documents if the task can be solved with an anonymized fragment.
+If AI is used within a team, the data rule should be clear to everyone.
+There is no need to draft a complex legal document for every query.
+A short memo is enough: do not send personal data unless necessary, remove payment information, replace real names and contracts with placeholder labels, do not attach documents if the task can be solved with an anonymized fragment.

 Such a memo helps keep work moving.
 A person sees not a ban on AI tools, but a clear procedure for preparing materials.
-For contentious situations, it's better to use /support or contact the responsible person within the team.
-If the material is for public publication, additionally check whether the text contains internal names, closed numbers, or details from which the original data can be reconstructed.
+For contentious situations, it is better to use /support or contact someone responsible within the team.
+If the material is related to public publication, additionally check whether internal names, confidential figures, or details that could reconstruct the original data remain in the text.

 Summary

 A reasonable approach to working with AI is to minimize the data transmitted to the necessary minimum.
-Anonymize personal data, replace real keys with placeholders, do not copy corporate documents in full unnecessarily.
+Anonymize personal data, replace real keys with placeholders, do not copy entire corporate documents without need.
 These habits do not limit the capabilities of AI tools—they make work professional and conscious.